 Loneliness and social isolation are indiscriminate – anyone can experience them.
 Our research has shown how loneliness can be triggered by key life transitions, like retirement or bereavement.

-And while disabled people experience the same life transitions as everyone else, having a disability or mobility issue like Sue, puts them at greater risk of being chronically lonely.
+And while disabled people experience the same life transitions as everyone else, having a disability or mobility issue, puts them at greater risk of being chronically lonely.

 The Red Cross has long delivered independent living services to help people live independently at home, which is how we met Sue.